defano/wyldcard/README.md

 ### Fields

-Fields in this version come in two flavors, transparent and opaque.
+In this implementation, fields come in only two flavors: transparent and opaque.
 This implementation provides no ability to show lines or prevent text-wrapping.

 Style                                        | Name          | Notes
 ---------------------------------------------|---------------|------------